Lalatenduswain/Website-URL-Fetch/README.md

-# website fetch urls
+# Website URL Fetch

-A bash script to spider a site, follow links, and fetch urls (with built-in filtering) into a generated text file.
+This bash script is designed to crawl a website, traverse its links, and extract URLs (with included filtering) that will be saved to a generated text file.

 ## Usage